K-Everette123/Monster-Fight-Simulation/README.md

 For every monster killed the user gains experience pints, and after the user gains 20 experience points they gain 1 level.
 Each level gives the user more damage against the monsters.

+The program also uses a loot system.
+The loot list consists of a sword, shiny dagger, and shield.
+The swoed and dagger give a boost to user damage, and the shield reduces damage of monsters to the player.

 ## Motivation